 Wild mushrooms and onions fried in plenty of butter, the start of the stuffing for the cabbage

 Another adapted recipe from A taste of Russia: whole stuffed baked cabbage.
 As the original recipe was with meat I made up my own recipe.

-Baked Stuffed cabbage:
+Baked Stuffed cabbage recipe:

 First boil or steam a white cabbage.
 Leave to cool

 To this mixture, add the fresh dill, mushrooms and white onions, ground cumin, sour cream, grated cheddar cheese.